W

 Adult white sturgeon are big enough to eat other fish, including salmon, herring, and flounder.
 They also eat shrimp, lamprey, clams, crabs, barnacles, mussels, and crayfish.
 Smaller individuals may choose to settle for fish eggs, insect larvae, and snails.

 White sturgeon reproduce slowly, sometimes only spawning once every few years.
-Both sexes reach sexual maturity relatively late, males by the age of 15 years and females by the age of 20.
+Both sexes reach sexual maturity relatively late, with males typically by the age of 15 and females by the age of 20.
 Like most fish, they lay eggs instead of bearing live young.

 In preparation for spawning, these fish move upriver from the ocean in early spring in search of fast-moving waters between 57 and 64 degrees Fahrenheit.
 Once they find a suitable location, the females release eggs directly into the current.
 Depending on her size, each female can release between 400,000 and four million eggs at one time.
 This helps make up for infrequent spawning.
 The males swim next to the females and simultaneously release their milt (sperm) into the current.
 Fertilization only occurs in a small portion of the eggs.

 The sticky eggs eventually sink to the bottom of the river, where they adhere to surfaces like rocks and logs.
 This makes it more difficult for predators to find them.
-They incubate for anywhere between five and 25 days, depending on the water temperature; colder water means a longer incubation period.
+They incubate for anywhere between five and 25 days, depending on the water temperature; colder water temperatures result in a longer incubation period.
 The eggs hatch to release larvae, which are approximately a quarter of an inch in length.
-Attached yolk sacs provide nutrition for the first 12-14 days, after which the juvenile sturgeon will begin to hunt for other sources of food.
+Attached yolk sacs provide nutrition for the first 12 to 14 days, after which the juvenile sturgeon will begin to hunt for other sources of food.

 White sturgeon made excellent sport fish as well as a tasty dish.
 Read on to find out how to catch and prepare this unique species.